Picovoice/rhino/binding/web/README.md

 options.processErrorCallback = processErrorCallback;
 ```

-Initialize an instance of `Rhino`:
+Initialize an instance of `Rhino` in the main thread:

 ```typescript
 const handle = await Rhino.create(